hungcq/knowledge-repo/IT/designing-data-intensive-applications/review-questions.md

 # Replication
 - What are the advs of distributed data?
 - What are the dif algorithms to replicate data across nodes?
 How are they implemented, including read, write, replication?
-- What are the steps and considerations when designing fail over for leader-based, leaderless replication?
 - What are the problems related to replication lag?
 How to deal with them?
 - What are read and write quorum?
 What should be considered when choosing read & write quorum values?
 - What are the dif ways to implement replication logs?